 If you measure how bright a star appears to be (

 ), and if you know how far from you it is, then you can calculate its energy output per second (

 How do we measure the temperature of the stars?

 see these absorption lines?

 Notice the overall trend that hotter stars are indeed brighter in blue than red, and cool stars are brighter in red than blue.
 The Sun is a G0 star.

 If we make a graph of the luminosity vs the temperature of the stars, amazing things are revealed!
 This graph is called an "HR Diagram".

 What's so amazing?
 Stars tend to populate only certain places on this graph!
 In other words, stars of certain luminosities seem to be restricted to maintaining certain temperatures.
-In chapter 9, we will find out why this is so!
+Soon, we will find out why this is so!

 But wait!
 There's more!

 If we have luminosity and temperature information, we can use the HR diagram to help.